 In the Ageing Submodel decline of zonal employment due to sectoral decline, lack of building space and intraregional relocation of firms is modelled.
 Each of the forty industries of the model is considered a separate submarket.
-The model starts from existing employment $E{sij}(t)$ of industry s situated on land use category I in zone j at time t.
-There are three different ways for $E{sij}$ to change in this submodel:
+The model starts from existing employment $E{slj}(t)$ of industry s situated on land use category l in zone j at time t.
+There are three different ways for E{slj} to change in this submodel: